ARTIST GREENHOUSE PROJECT

-We are excited to introduce the Community Resource Tent as part of our May Day Celebration.
+We are excited to introduce the Activist Greenhouse (Resource Tent) as part of our May Day Celebration.
 The natural progression from working with activist bands from around the country (and world) is to include the organizations working in the fields of social and environmental justice.
-Stay tuned for additional information.
+We feel it’s time we celebrate the hard work of these organizations and activists working for equality.

 Latin American Cultural Union Mission is to promote, preserve and enrich the Latin American culture, while unifying the Latino community and bridging with other communities within the Greater Pittsburgh Area.